 Courses — A student must successfully complete at least 12 half-courses, of which eight must be in government.
-At least ten of these 12 half-courses and seven of the eight half-courses in government must be listed in the catalogue as 1000- or 2000-level courses.
+At least ten of these 12 half-courses and seven of the eight half-courses in political science must be listed in the catalogue as 1000- or 2000-level courses.

 Students must complete six half-courses by the end of their second term in residence and nine by the end of their third.

 Students are permitted to apply a Gov 3000 directed reading toward the 12-course requirement provided the independent study produces a seminar-style research paper.
-However, a directed reading can not be counted toward the requirement for eight courses in Government, nor can it be counted toward the minor course requirement.
+However, a directed reading can not be counted toward the requirement for eight courses in Government.

 Incompletes — A grade of Incomplete can be converted into a letter grade if the student completes the work before the end of the term following that in which the course was taken.
 If an Incomplete has not been completed within the period, the student must petition the Administrative Board of the Graduate School for an extension.
-University rules allow only one Incomplete to be converted per term.
 No grade of Incomplete can be used to satisfy any departmental requirement.

 Seminar Papers — In order to ensure that students secure adequate training in research and writing, at least three seminar-style research papers must be completed.
 The usual means is through enrollment in seminars, but the requirement may be satisfied also by reading or lecture courses in which papers of this type are written.